alinebee/Boxer/Readme.txt

 XCode 4 Caveats
 ---------------

-XCode 4 does not come with PowerPC compilers out-of-the-box, which will normally prevent you from building the Release configuration.
-However, you can install XCode 3.2.x alongside XCode 4: this comes with the necessary PowerPC build tools, and will make them available for XCode 4 to use also.
+XCode versions 4.0 and later do not come with PowerPC compilers, which will normally prevent you from building the Release configuration.
+However: if you are still using OS X 10.6, then you can install XCode 3.2.x alongside XCode 4.x and compile the Release configuration using that.
+(Note that XCode 3.2 apparently cannot be used on Lion.)

-It Worked For Me to just install 3.2 alongside XCode 4, with only the essentials and leaving out all other components.
-However, you may have to jump through some extra hoops: q.v. http://stackoverflow.com/questions/5333490/how-can-we-restore-ppc-ppc64-as-well-as-full-10-4-10-5-sdk-support-to-xcode-4

-Some of Boxer's XIB files cannot be opened for editing in XCode 4, because they rely on an Interface Builder 3 plugin.
-To edit these XIBs, you must open them in the Interface Builder from XCode 3.2.x instead.

 Having trouble?